assemblymade/meta/app/views/help/questions/basics.markdown

 title: Who covers the costs of development?
 ---

 Assembly.
-We have restrictions to this, but generally we will pay for anything that helps get your product off the ground.
+We have restrictions to this, but generally we financially assist growing product get off the ground.